Inseason Alaska Commercial Salmon Summary

 Caroll Inlet THA

 The forecasted return for Carroll Inlet is 6,200 Chinook salmon.
 The Carroll Inlet THA will be open to troll gear from Saturday, June 1, through Sunday, June 30.
-The Carroll Inlet THA will be open in the waters of Carroll Inlet north of the latitude of 55°34.83′ N lat, approximately 1.3 nautical miles north of Nigelius Point, to the harvest of salmon by net gear groups from Saturday, June 1, through Wednesday June 12.
-The Carroll Inlet THA will open to a rotational fishery between purse seine and drift gillnet gears on Saturday, June 15.
-The 500-yard stream closure (5 AAC 39.290) will not be in effect in the Carroll Inlet THA.
-The Carroll Inlet THA will close to all gear groups on Sunday, June 30.
-The current estimated harvest is 1,100 Chinook salmon by the purse seine fleet, and 1,400 Chinook salmon by the drift gillnet fleet.
+The Carroll Inlet THA opened to the harvest of salmon by net gear groups from Saturday, June 1, through Wednesday June 12.
+Reopened for a rotational fishery between purse seine and drift gillnet on Saturday, June 15, and closed to all gear groups on Sunday, June 30.
+The current estimated harvest is 1,900 Chinook salmon by the purse seine fleet, and 1,700 Chinook salmon by the drift gillnet fleet.

-For further information, please refer to the ADF&G announcement for Carroll Inlet (April 19) and for updates on SSRAA contributions visit their website at http://www.ssraa.org/.
+For further information please refer to the April 19, 2024, ADF&G announcement for Carroll Inlet and for updates on SSRAA contributions visit their website at http://www.ssraa.org/.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.